Using edge cuts to find Euler tours and Euler families in hypergraphs: Conclusions

+\item In the same loop, Algorithm~\ref{alg:ET} requires 1 recursive call, while Algorithm~\ref{alg:ET2} requires 1 or 2 recursive calls, depending on whether Step (8b) or (8c) applies, respectively.

+\item In Algorithm~\ref{alg:ET}, a recursive call happens only with a hypergraph $H'$ that is the unique non-trivial connected component of $H^\alpha$, hence its size is close to the size of $|H|$ (but we expect that the number of edge cut assignments $\alpha$ requiring a recursive call will be small).
+In Algorithm~\ref{alg:ET2}, the expected size of $H'$ is either very close to $|H|$ (if Step (8b) applies) or approximately $\frac{1}{2}|H|$ (if Step (8c) applies).

-\item We shall now compare the time complexity functions $\tau(p)$ and $\sigma(p)$ of Algorithms~\ref{alg:ET} and \ref{alg:ET2}, respectively, where $p=\sum_{e \in E(H)} |E|$ is the size of the input hypergraph $H$.
-To facilitate the comparison, we shall assume that at any step of the algorithm (including recursive calls) we have $1 \le |F| \le k$ and $2 \le |I| \le m$ for some constants $k$ and $m$, and that at any recursive call, the size of the hypergraph $H'$ is at most $\frac{p}{c}$ for some constant $c > 1$.
+\item For an overall comparison of time complexities, let $\tau(p)$ and $\sigma(p)$ denote the time complexity functions of Algorithms~\ref{alg:ET} and \ref{alg:ET2}, respectively, where $p=|H|$.
+To facilitate the comparison, we shall assume that at any step of the algorithm (including recursive calls) we have $1 \le |F| \le k$ and $2 \le |I| \le m$ for some constants $k$ and $m$, and that in any recursive call, we have $|H'| \le \frac{p}{c}$ for some constant $c > 1$.
 In addition, we assume that Step~(\ref{step:hope-not}) of Algorithm~\ref{alg:ET2} is never reached.
 With these assumptions, we have

 and